wecraftapps/react-native-use-keyboard/README.md

 # react-native-use-keyboard

-Package to get keyboard events
+Package to get keyboard events.
+Works on Android & iOS.
+This package fires keyboard events on Android even if `android:windowSoftInputMode` is set to `adjustNothing`.

 ## Installation